QuickFastly/NR-wiki/docs/Nova-Regna/World/Organizations/Corporations/Hijiya Corporation.md

 As the company continued to branch out, it also continued to struggle with its performance in the international market, as they were stuck behind an unbreakable international perception of the Hijiya Corporation as "the company that made the EVA Driver" and couldn't bring enough awareness to their other products, even as they continued to push the boundaries of science.

 That was ultimately their downfall, when in 2016, the Hijiya family was involved in a lethal plane crash in a private plane made by their company, which was powered by an experimental EVA Driver.
-The only survivor of the crash was their five year old daughter [[../../../Characters/RD&PZ/Nozomi Hijiya|Nozomi]], though she was permanently crippled.
+The only survivor of the crash was their five year old daughter [[Nozomi Hijiya|Nozomi]], though she was permanently crippled.

 News of this incident quickly became global news, and the company reputation tanked all around the world, devastating the company as their international market virtually dissolved within a week.
 However, their standing in Shinzen was largely unaffected, even slightly improved, as by this point the company had become a celebrated and treasured national icon.
-As the country mourned the loss of Kaede and Hana Hijiya, the company devoted itself almost entirely to developing far more advanced safety protocols for all EVA Drivers after the former head of the experimental research division, [[../../../Characters/Minori Sakaguchi|Minori Sakaguchi]], was appointed as interim president.
+As the country mourned the loss of Kaede and Hana Hijiya, the company devoted itself almost entirely to developing far more advanced safety protocols for all EVA Drivers after the former head of the experimental research division, [[Minori Sakaguchi|Minori Sakaguchi]], was appointed as interim president.

 To stay afloat after the loss of their international market, several branches of the company were shut down entirely, including the majority of its research centers, and funding was decreased significantly for many others.
 While they still remained the world leader in some fields by quite a significant margin, it was a massive hit to morale as the company began to stagnate.